-I remember 24th February 1986 very well.
+I remember February 24, 1986, very well.
 Three days after my birthday, which I spent in upstate New York.
-I could not travel home to Southern California at the end of a successful sales trip, the result of a snowstorm.
-However, the main reason I remember it so well is it was also the day I was let go from the last company I worked for before starting a succession of my own companies.
+I couldn’t travel home to Southern California at the end of a successful sales trip because of a snowstorm.
+However, the main reason I remember it so well is that it was also the day I was let go from my last company before starting a succession of my own companies.
 It’s fair to say this is when I first began considering the personas involved in office politics.

 - If you’ve worked in a company for just a few days, you’ve encountered office politics.

-- No matter your company’s business or the degree of its success, you’ve encountered office politics.
+- Regardless of your company’s business or the degree of its success, you’ve likely encountered office politics.

 - If you work with as few as one other human being, you’ve experienced office politics.

-There are many personas involved in office politics into which we all fall and here I set out just a few of them.
+There are many personas involved in office politics, into which we all fall, and here I outline just a few of them.

 There are important nuances to each; let’s consider them all in a little more depth.